tropy/tropy/res/plugins/README.md

 signature is specific to the respective hook and can be invoked in different ways via Tropy's user interface.

 Options
 -------
 Your plugin is likely to need some user-defined configuration options.
-These options can be specified in the `package.json` file using the top-level "options" array and adjusted by users in the plugins section of Tropy's preference window.
+These options can be specified in the `package.json` file using the top-level "options" array and adjusted by users in the plugins section of Tropy's preferences window.
 Here is an example of a plugin parameter in your `package.json`:
 ```json
 "options": [